thorgilman/corda-HospitalizeFlowException-example/README.md

 # When to use HospitalizeFlowException?
 A HospitalizeFlowException should only be thrown when an error is encountered that is deemed "recoverable".
 The most relevant time to throw a HospitalizeFlowException is when trying to access an external service which may be currently unavailable.
-In the flow hospital it will wait until node restart at which point the flow will be retried from its last checkpoint.
+If a HospitalizeFlowException is thrown, that flow will wait until node restart at which point the flow will be retried from its last checkpoint.
+At this point, that external service may be available and the flow will be able to finish properly.

 Developers should put thought into whether HospitalizeFlowException makes sense in the context of their CorDapp.
 If an external service returns a result that indicates we do not want to complete the flow, then a simple FlowException should be thrown instead to permanently terminate the flow.